Ohio State Route 161: History

 SR 161 was designated in 1924, as a connection from Plain City to Dublin.
 Its east end was a junction with SR 21, 5 mi west of Dublin.
 It was later expanded to include an unnumbered section between Mutual and Plain City, and Dublin and Granville.
 In 1938, a concurrency from 5 mi west of Dublin to the city itself was changed from SR 31 to US 33.
-Much later, in 1969, the 5 mi section in Dublin was upgrade to a freeway.
+Much later, in 1969, the 5 mi section in Dublin was upgraded to a freeway.
 Seven years later, the section between I-71 and Sunbury Road was upgraded to a divided highway.
 In 1997, a bypass was created around New Albany, from I-270 to a point 2 mi east of it.
 SR 161's route was changed to use the bypass, no longer intersecting New Albany's downtown area.
-The project completed in 2000.
+The project was completed in 2000.
 On June 14, 2004, Ohio Department of Transportation began the Northeast Expressway Transformation, replacing 17 bridges, 18 ramps, and 5 mi of highway.
 The project finished in 2008.
 The freeway in New Albany was extended to SR 37, SR 161's eastern terminus.
 New interchanges and solutions were designed for the interchanges with I-270 and Avery-Muirfield Drive in Dublin, studies started for the interchanges in 2011 and phase one of the project started in 2014.